globoglobito/Python-Guide/README.md

 logging.critical("ABORT ABORT ABORT")

 logging.info('This is some info') ### this one may not appear!
-By default the root logger is set to only handle messages Warning or higher.
+By default, the root logger is set to only handle messages Warning or higher.

 logging.root.setLevel(logging.INFO)
 logging.root.getEffectiveLevel() == logging.INFO